Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/snowflake-private-link.md

 3. dbt Support will provide the `private endpoint resource_id` of our `private_endpoint` and the `CIDR` range for you to complete the [PrivateLink configuration](https://community.snowflake.com/s/article/HowtosetupPrivatelinktoSnowflakefromCloudServiceVendors) by contacting the Snowflake Support team.

-4. (Optional) If enabling an [Azure private endpoint for an Internal Stage](https://docs.snowflake.com/en/user-guide/private-internal-stages-azure) will also provide the `resource_id` for the Internal Stage endpoint.
+4. (Optional) If enabling an [Azure private endpoint for an Internal Stage](https://docs.snowflake.com/en/user-guide/private-internal-stages-azure), it will also provide the `resource_id` for the Internal Stage endpoint.

-As the Snowflake administrator, call the `SYSTEM$AUTHORIZE_STAGE_PRIVATELINK_ACCESS` function using the resource id value as the function argument.
+As the Snowflake administrator, call the `SYSTEM$AUTHORIZE_STAGE_PRIVATELINK_ACCESS` function using the resource ID value as the function argument.
 This authorizes access to the Snowflake internal stage through the private endpoint.

 ```sql